AyanavaMukhopadhyay/Analytics-Vidhya-Jobathon/README.md

 # Analytics-Vidhya-Jobathon
-This repo contains the codes used for Analytics Vidhya Jobathons
+This repo contains the codes used for Analytics Vidhya Jobathons.